MarekSchiffer/pgu/macOS_x86/03. Chapter 4 - power/Readme.md

 While the function itself is primitive, this chapter introduces the concept of function calls in assembly, as well as stack management.

-In modern assembly code parameters are passed to subroutine via registers.
+In modern assembly code parameters are passed to subroutines via registers.
 This is much faster as access to memory is about 50-100 times slower than accessing a register.
 In the past when computers had fewer registers, e.g.
 6502 has 3 general purpose registers, the stack was primarily used.